adityachaudhari24/Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments/README.md

   - The two most popular categories of fine-tuning LLMs are `instruction fine-tuning` and `classification fine-tuning`.
     - In `instruction fine-tuning`, the labeled dataset consists of instruction and answer pairs, such as a query to translate a text accompanied by the correctly translated text.
-    - In `classification fine-tuning`, the labeled dataset consists of texts and associated class labels—for example, emails associated with “spam” an“not spam” labels.
+    - In `classification fine-tuning`, the labeled dataset consists of texts and associated class labels—for example, emails associated with “spam” or “not spam” labels.
 </details>

 <details>
 <summary>🎯Q. Transformer architecture - key notes</summary>

-- Most modern LLMs rely on the transformer architecture, which is a deep neural network architecture introduced in the 2017 paper “Attention Is All You Need”
+- Most modern LLMs rely on the transformer architecture, which is a 💡`deep neural network architecture`💡 introduced in the 2017 paper “Attention Is All You Need”
 - To understand LLMs, we must understand the original transformer, which was developed for machine translation, translating English texts to German and French.
 - There are key two steps in the transformer architecture:
   1. The `encoder` processes the input text and creates a numerical representation of it (Embeddings) which capture the contextual information of the input.